Dafazan/Dafazan/README.md

 # 💫 About Me:
-Currently working as a Full-Stack developer
+Currently working as a Full-Stack developer with SQL Exception, Mostly using Firebase for the backend.

 ## 🌐 Socials: